jafin01/EcommerceProject/README.md

 ## Features

-The application displays different category of products such as footware,clothes and accessories.
+The application displays different category of products such as Backpacks, Tents and Jackets.

 Users can do the following:

 - Create an account, login or logout
-- Browse available products added by the admin
+- View available products added by the admin
+- Image zoom on hover
 - Add products to the shopping cart and wishlist
 - Delete products from the shopping cart and wishlist
 - Display the shopping cart
-- To checkout, a user must be logged in
+- To access cart, a user must be logged in
-- Checkout information is processed using razorpay and paypal the payment is send to the admin -Also There is option for COD
+- Checkout information is processed using razorpay and paypal the payment is send to the admin
+- Also There is option for COD
+- User can select checkout address or add a new address, or proceed with temporary address without saving
 - The profile contains all the orders a user has made
 - View Order details, and cancel the orders
-- Update their profile
+- Update their profile ( email, password, saved address)
-- Search and filter products